uktrade/data-hub-frontend/docs/Docker.md

     make functional-tests   // runs the tests inside the container make stop-mock          // stop and remove the containers

-Instead of running the tests inside the container you can also run them outside the container `npm run test:functional`.
+Instead of running the tests inside the container you can also run them outside the container `yarn test:functional`.

 ## Start the E2E tests (DIT/LEP/DA)